Jesús Galíndez: Disappearance

-Galíndez was last seen at 10 PM on March 12, 1956, as he entered the subway station at 57th Street and 8th Ave in Manhattan.
+Galíndez was last seen at 10 PM on March 12, 1956, as he entered the subway station at 57th Street and Eighth Avenue in Manhattan.
 TIME magazine indicated that he disappeared near a subway station at 116th Street and Broadway.

 It was well known that Galíndez feared that Dominican agents might kill him.
 On the night of his disappearance, two Dominican ships were in New York; one put out that night and returned after 5 hours, the other leaving later.
 However, investigations initially went nowhere.
 His body was never found, but the unraveling of the Murphy disappearance allowed further light to be shed on his case.

 Murphy case

 Gerald Lester Murphy was an American airline pilot for the Dominican airline, CDA.
 On December 4, 1956, his car was found abandoned near Ciudad Trujillo, without a trace of him.

 Under pressure from relatives, their Congressional representatives, and the US State Department, the Dominican government got into the picture.
 It was suggested that Octavio de la Maza, also a pilot with CDA, and Murphy had a brawl, and Murphy fell from a cliff into the ocean.
 De la Maza was arrested and jailed, but refused to admit any involvement.
 On January 7, 1957, he was found hanging in his cell with a suicide note and an admission of involvement.
 However, circumstances of his "suicide" implied that it was staged and his note was declared a forgery by the FBI.